Are you ready to deepen your personal practice and to allow the teacher within you to emerge?

 Remaining payments may be refunded for cancellations more than 60 days before the course start date.
 50% of remaining payments may be refunded for cancellations more than 30 days before the course start date.
 No refund will be given for cancellations less than 30 days before the course start date.

-A non-refundable deposit of $1000 will be required within seven days of your application being accepted (must be paid by 7th December for the earlybird rate).
+A non-refundable deposit of $1000 will be required within seven days of your application being accepted.